kaibyao/rust-postgres-rest/README.md

 ### `POST /sql`

 Runs any passed-in SQL query (which is dangerous).
 This is here in case the above endpoints aren’t sufficient for complex operations you might need.
 Be careful if/how you expose this endpoint (honestly it should never be exposed and if used, only used internally with hardcoded or extremely sanitized values).
+By default, this endpoint is disabled and must be enabled by setting `is_custom_sql_execution_endpoint_enabled = true` in the configuration object.

 #### Body schema for `POST /sql`